 Fibre optic cables, medium and high voltage cables, telephone cables, petrochemical cables, signalling cables and superconductors – In Pieve Santo Stefano, engineer Albano Bragagni builds the filaments of a spider’s web that shrinks and connects the world.

-Green, red, yellow, blue, orange, they are rolled up like streamers on light-coloured wooden reels.
+Green, red, yellow, blue, and orange, they are rolled up like streamers on light-coloured wooden reels.
 They form modern bales from a few centimetres high to the size of an elephant, making the company’s forecourt look like an extra-large Montessori playground.
 This is Tratos, nestled in the green and cool mountains of Pieve Santo Stefano.
 Albano Bragagni, the owner, knows the characteristics of each of his products.
 He has conceived, studied, developed and tested them before laying them across sea, land and air, offering surprising and innovative connection opportunities.
 Fibre optic, medium and high voltage cables, telephone cables, petrochemical, signalling and superconductor cables.
 They are used in a wide variety of sectors, including automotive, shipbuilding, railway, defence, port facilities and telecommunications.

-In Pieve Santo Stefano, every day, the world shrinks a little more and connections grow.
+In Pieve Santo Stefano, every day, the world shrinks a little more, and connections grow.

 It was 1966 when Egidio Capaccini, together with other partners, founded the copper wire drawing company that would later become a manufacturer of telephone cables for general use and simple technologies.
 He had the intuition to invest in a traditional sector.
 He saw that rushing innovation would have upset not only the way of seeing – but also the way of imagining – the future.
 Only eight years later, when the company was growing and achieving significant results, Egidio died suddenly, leaving 51% of the company’s shares to his wife Elba.

 With Albano Bragagni at the helm, Tratos Cavi took off quickly.
-Gradually, it became a dynamic, cutting-edge multinational company, capable of adapting to the market and providing state-of-the-art solutions.
+Gradually, it became a dynamic, cutting-edge multinational company capable of adapting to the market and providing state-of-the-art solutions.
 In 1978, the company began producing instrumentation and telephone cables, specialising in thermoplastic, elastomeric and expanded polyethylene insulation, as well as flame retardant compounds with low smoke and toxic gas emissions.
 In 1989, optical cables were produced, while medium voltage cables were added in 1992 and high voltage cables in 2015.

 Fifty percent of production is exported: China, Brazil, the United States and European countries such as England, Spain, Germany, Iceland and Finland are the main markets.

 In Italy, Tratos produces fibre optic cables for Telecom Italia, Poste Italiane and Telecomunicazioni and works with Enel, Ansaldo Energia, Wind, Ferrovie dello Stato and many others.
 “We have highly accredited and equipped laboratories, where a group of technicians work in accordance with design requirements to achieve quality assurance.
 We have a constant dialogue and a constructive exchange of ideas with our customers.
-They explain the difficulty or objective and we work to find the most effective solution.
-Lately we have solved the problem of cable theft on the railways by replacing copper with steel and aluminium.”
+They explain the difficulty or objective, and we work to find the most effective solution.
+Lately, we have solved the problem of cable theft on the railways by replacing copper with steel and aluminium.”

-The company has designed and produces the world’s smallest microcable for broadband connectivity, which can withstand the most extreme weather and climate conditions.
+The company designs and produces the world’s smallest microcable for broadband connectivity, which can withstand the most extreme weather and climate conditions.
 It has designed superconductor elements for the Fusion 4 Energy ITER project, which aims to reproduce the power of the sun: obtaining clean energy through fusion.
-Last year Tratos won the Queen’s Award for Enterprise: Innovation, the highest accolade for technological innovation conferred by the Queen of England.
+Last year, Tratos won the Queen’s Award for Enterprise: Innovation, the highest accolade for technological innovation conferred by the Queen of England.
 For the first time in the history of the award, an Italian-born company like Tratos was honoured.

-“We have offices around the world but somehow we remain a family business.
+“We have offices around the world, but somehow, we remain a family business.
 My two children work alongside me, albeit with different roles that reflect their experience and character.
-Ennio, who is also the vice-president, is in charge of purchasing and organisation, while Elisabetta manages the commercial side and sales.
+Ennio, who is also the vice president, is in charge of purchasing and organisation, while Elisabetta manages the commercial side and sales.
 They have competence and enthusiasm.
 My brother Germano helps me a lot in the company and is the manager of the Catania plant.
 My other brother, Marcellino, makes the wooden reels used to wind the cables.
 My nephew Maurizio runs the UK.
-My nephew Fabio produces optical fibres and cousin Daniele works in administration”.
+My nephew Fabio produces optical fibres, and cousin Daniele works in administration”.

 The Tratos brand is now recognised everywhere as a guarantee of quality and efficiency.
 But, although it has feet on the ground in hundreds of countries around the globe, the heart of the company remains in a small town in the province of Arezzo.

-Albano Bragagni is appreciated in the area not only for the achievements and prestige of his company, but also because for 29 years he served as mayor of Pieve Santo Stefano with commitment and passion.
+Albano Bragagni is appreciated in the area not only for the achievements and prestige of his company but also because, for 29 years, he served as mayor of Pieve Santo Stefano with commitment and passion.

 Meticulous, a perfectionist, tireless.
 Albano Bragagni likes to be there to assess, listen and decide.
 That’s why he travels extensively (an average of 200 hours a year) to visit each customer and see how the company works.
 At 46, he graduated in mechanical engineering in Rome.